Hauteclere/properties_in_drf/README.md

 ### Properties
 A **property** is a bit like "a method that can disguise itself as an attribute".
 It is a function that doesn't require brackets `()` when it is called.

+> [!NOTE]
+> This isn't the only thing properties can do.
+Have a read on them later if you're interested: https://docs.python.org/3/library/functions.html#property

 We can create a property by simply adding the `@property` decorator to any method.
 Let's look at an example.
 Here we've defined a property that loudly alerts you when it gets accessed: